 If you have masses of files on your desktop this can slow the computer down, especially if you have an older Mac or one with not much RAM.
 This is because the Finder has to generate a thumbnail for every single file on the desktop, and they all have to be stored in the RAM.
 It will also cause the computer to start up more slowly, as the thumbnails are copied to the RAM.

 Mac OSX Yosemite has added in lots of nice transparency effects, and while these will be handled fine by modern Macs it may slow down older ones.
-To switch the transparency off simply go to the accessibility panel in the system preferences and tick the "reduce transparency" box (see the screenshot on the left).
+To switch the transparency off simply go to the accessibility panel in the system preferences and tick the “reduce transparency” box (see the screenshot).

 Another way to speed your Mac up is to change the scale effect when minimising windows to one that is less resource intensive.
 To do this go to the system preferences, open the dock panel and select the “Scale Effect” as seen on the right-hand screenshot.